jackyzha0/quartz/content/notes/Obsidian.md

 ## Settings
 Great, now that you have your Obsidian linked to your Quartz, let's fix some settings so that they play well.

-1. Under Options > Files and Links, set the New link format to always be Absolute Path in Vault and disabled WikiLinks so Obsidian generates regular Markdown links.
+1. Under Options > Files and Links, set the New link format to always be Absolute Path in Vault.
 2. Go to Settings > Files & Links > Turn "on" automatically update internal links.
-3. Use [[Wikilinks]] should be off (Wikilinks are not officially supported yet)

 ![Obsidian Settings](/notes/images/obsidian-settings.png)*Obsidian Settings*